m2icocoa/Personal-Project-CPSC210/README.md

 # User Stories
 - As a user, I want to be able to select a ticket.
+- As a user, I want to be able to remove a ticket from my cart.
 - As a user, I want to be able to know the price of the selected seat depending on how close it is to the stage.
 - As a user, I want to be able to put a ticket to my cart.
 - As a user, I want to be able to check the number of tickets in my cart.